Linus-J/autoencoder-from-scratch/README.md

 ## Autoencoder implementation

 This project implements an autoencoder (AE) trained on the MNIST dataset.
 The AE uses no convolutional layers and the encoder and decoder parts are comprised of 2 dense layers each.
+A variant of the Adam optimiser is used in each implementation.

-The source code is written in Python using Pytorch/Numpy, Cython and C to compare execution times during training.
+The source code is written in Python using Pytorch/Numpy, Cython and C and execution times during training will soon be compared.

 ### References:
 - [Basic Neural Network in C](https://github.com/markkraay/mnist-from-scratch "Basic Neural Network in C")